mlan/docker-kopano/README.md

 make init
 ```

 Then you can assess WebApp on the URL [`http://localhost:8080`](http://localhost:8080) and log in with the user name `demo` and password `demo` .
-You can send a test email by typing:
+You can send yourself a test email by typing:

 ```bash
 make test